-With the help of Kerry Mann, EDEN's Executive Secretary in the UK, I was later able to distribute the first issue of the EDEN newsletter in DEOSNEWS.
+With the help of Kerry Mann, EDEN's Executive Secretary in the UK, I distributed the first issue of the EDEN newsletter in Deosnews.

-According to the newsletter, my Norwegian role model Erling Ljoså was the first president of EDEN.
-Vice Presidents were Armando Rocha Trindade from Universidade Aberta and Tamas Lajos from the Technical University of Budapest.
-Executive committee members were John Daniel from Open University, Fred Nickolmann from Deutche FernUniversitat, and Bernard Loing from Centre National d'Enseignement' Distance.
-Reidar Roll was observer for ICDE.
-Kerry Mann and Andras Szucs represented the secretariat in the UK and Hungary.
+According to the newsletter, my Norwegian role model, Erling Ljoså, was the first president of EDEN.
+Vice Presidents were Armando Rocha-Trindade from Universidade Aberta and Tamas Lajos from the Technical University of Budapest.
+Executive committee members were John Daniel from Open University, Fred Nickolmann from Deutche FernUniversität, and Bernard Loing from Centre National d'Enseignement' Distance.
+Reidar Roll was an observer for ICDE.
+Kerry Mann and András Szűcs represented the secretariat in the UK and Hungary.

-It was far beyond my imagination that I later should celebrate EDEN's 20th anniversary in Dublin as its elected President.
+It was far beyond my imagination that I later should celebrate EDEN's 20th anniversary in Dublin as its elected president.
 That I should salute EDEN's founding President Erling Ljoså at the opening of EDEN's 2013 conference in Oslo.
 And that he should send me his conference dinner speech along with a picture from the first meeting in EDEN's Interim Executive Committee in Warsaw in 1991.